 Like Azure, Celeste is sometimes used in heraldry, where it is known as bleu celeste – sky blue.
 It comes from the Latin caelestis – of the sky, or heaven.
 Nicole Kidman’s turn as Celeste in Big Little Lies has lifted the name in the rankings.
 But the layers of meaning – as a nature name and a spiritual one – feel very of the moment, too.
 Add in that it’s feminine, but tailored; familiar, but uncommon, and it’s an appealing option.

-Current US popularity: unranked; given to 5 boys in 2019
+Current US popularity: unranked; given to fewer than five boys in 2020

 At first, Cerulean sounds outlandish.
 But is it really that different from Adrian and Julian?
 It’s a different shade, but it shares roots with Celeste.
 It appears as a color name in England in the late 1500s; Crayola rolled out a Cerulean color crayon in 1990.
 It’s mentioned in 2006 blockbuster The Devil Wears Prada.
 But it’s not exactly a color we